creative-tutorials/pickfriend/README.md

 ![App Screenshot](/public/logo.jpg)

-PickFriend is a social media web application that allows you to upload your favorite images, thoughts and inspirational quotes
-PickFriend is a social media app that allows you to post your thoughts freely
+A friendly place for you to share your thoughts and goals.
+You can also find Inspiration from other people, learn new things, share some stories, get ready for the future.

 ## Authors